 Immunology 101 Series: The Process of Making Safe and Effective Vaccines

-In the third installment of the Immunology 101 Series, Aimee will explain the process of vaccine development.
+In the third installment of the Immunology 101 Series, Aimee explains the process of vaccine development.
 Vaccines undergo rigorous testing and must be proven extremely safe and effective before they are available for use in the general public.

 How are vaccines actually made?